oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  1. The payload MAY contain the `_sd_alg` key described in (#hash_function_claim).
  2. The payload MAY contain one or more digests of Disclosures to enable selective disclosure of the respective claims, created and formatted as described below.
- 3. The payload MAY contain one or more decoy digests to hide the number of claims in the SD-JWT, created and formatted as described in (#decoy_digests).
+ 3. The payload MAY contain one or more decoy digests to obscure the actual number of claims in the SD-JWT, created and formatted as described in (#decoy_digests).
  4. The payload MAY contain one or more non-selectively disclosable claims.
  5. The payload MAY also contain a Holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.
  6. The payload MUST NOT contain the reserved claims `_sd` or `...` except for the purpose of transporting digests as described below.
- 7. The same digest MUST NOT appear more than once in the SD-JWT.
+ 7. The same digest value MUST NOT appear more than once in the SD-JWT.

 Applications of SD-JWT SHOULD be explicitly typed using the `typ` header parameter.
 See (#explicit_typing) for more details.